Loading…

 To oversee the relationship with the Firm’s auditors and to liaise with the auditors on behalf of the Equity Partners.
 Specific responsibilities include communicating with the auditors in the role of “those charged with governance” and reporting to the Equity Partners on all matters relating to year end statutory reports and accounts, including the audit of all group entities.

-Membership Membership is made up of three Equity Partners, one of whom is a member of the Executive Committee, with the Managing Partner and Finance Director in attendance.
+Membership Membership is made up of two Equity Partners, one of whom is a member of the Executive Committee, with the Managing Partner and Finance Partner in attendance.

 Chair Audit Compliance Principal